Feds move to block $69 billion Microsoft-Activision merger

 The Federal Trade Commission on Monday filed for a temporary restraining order and an injunction in the Northern District of California to stop the deal from closing.

-Microsoft last year proposed to buy video game developer Activision Blizzard for $69 billion.
-The FTC sued the company in December to stop the merger, claiming it would harm competition in the video-game industry.
-The first hearing in that case is scheduled for August 2, according to court filings.
+The FTC sued in December to stop the merger, which would be the largest deal in Microsoft's history as well as the largest video game deal ever, according to regulators.
+However, the lawsuit — the first hearing in which is scheduled for August 2, according to court filings — doesn't prevent a deal from closing in the meantime, the Associated Press reports.

 "Microsoft and Activision Blizzard have represented in the past that they cannot close their deal due to antitrust reviews of the transaction in other jurisdictions.
 But Microsoft and Activision have not provided assurances that they will maintain that position," an FTC spokesperson said in a statement to CBS MoneyWatch.
 "In light of that, and public reporting that Microsoft and Activision Blizzard are considering closing their deal imminently, we have filed a request for a temporary restraining order to prevent them from closing while review continues."